OCamlPro/module-graph/README.md

 In your project, just run:

 ```
-$ ocp-cmtdeps
+$ module-graph
 Generated 23 edges in "deps.dot" and "deps.pdf"
 $ evince deps.pdf
 ```

-By default, `ocp-cmtdeps` scans the current directory and its sub-directories, looking for `.cmt/.cmti` files.
+By default, `module-graph` scans the current directory and its sub-directories, looking for `.cmt/.cmti` files.
 It only ignores the `_opam/` sub-directory.

 You can specify another set of directories to scan:

 ```
-$ ocp-cmtdeps _build/default/src/parsers
+$ module-graph _build/default/src/parsers
 Generated 6 edges in "deps.dot" and "deps.pdf"
 ```